Shripad13/Ansible/README.md

 COMMAND to run on target node directly - ansible-pull -U <git url repo> -e COMPONENT=frontend -e ENV=dev expense.yml

 Where you want to do configuration management on server, run the ansible command there itself as simple as that.

+# Ansible Tower-
+For all our jobs in Ansible, there is no UI so far.
+You can use Ansible Tower for UI, but tower can be useful only for ANsible.

+# Available Tools for Deployments-

+1. Jenkins not really menat for purpose of deployments, Its main goal is CI.
+2. Go CD - Its a continuous deployment Tool.
+3. ArgoCD - Its a exclusively for Kubernetes deployments & dont work for server based deployments.